 Have a question about how to enhance your students' learning experiences by incorporating educational technology into your courses?

-If so, contact ITS to discuss your ideas.
+If so, contact us to discuss your ideas.
 We can provide assistance with:

 Instructional Design Resources

 Instructor's Guide to Online Course Design and Facilitation [PDF]

 Sample SyllabiThese sample syllabi are provided to model